BlaqueDevs/se-assignment-day-5-technical-writing-and-review-DannieMo/README.md

 Example: “For detailed instructions and advanced features, refer to our User Guide.”
 7. Contact Information
 Support and Feedback: Include information on how users can get support or provide feedback.
 This ensures that users know where to go if they encounter issues or have questions.
-Example: “For support or feedback, contact us at support@example.com.”
 8. Licensing and Attribution
 Legal Information: Briefly mention the licensing terms and any relevant attribution information if applicable.
 This informs users of the legal aspects of using the product.
 Example: “This project is licensed under the MIT License.
 See the LICENSE file for details.”